NayMcE/Software_Engineering_Assignments2024/README.md

 <details>
 <summary>Creating Branches</summary>

-##### I created a branch called "test-1" inside a "feature" folder by right clicking on the main branch in PyCharm and selecting "New Branch from 'main'".
+##### I created a branch called "feature" and added a file by right clicking on the main branch in PyCharm and selecting "New Branch from 'main'".
 <img width="500px" src="/AssignmentOne/Screenshots/new branch created.png">
 </details>